V.J. Manzo

 When I completed my Master's, I began teaching music courses at a few universities, as well as presenting at academic conferences and giving guest lectures.
 Shortly after I began my PhD studies, I was invited to write a book for Oxford University Press (OUP) entitled Max/MSP/Jitter for Music, which described how to develop technologies that facilitate composition, performance, education, music therapy, and so on; a topic I had been covering in the university courses I was teaching.
 I've since authored a few more books with OUP as well as journal articles about music technology, and, in general, the use of technology to facilitate musicianship in novel ways.
 I was the editor of the Music Business & Industry component of the College Music Society's peer-reviewed journal Symposium, and am the founding editor of a book series with OUP called Creating Technology for Music , which addresses the tradition of toolmaking to support creative activites.

 After completing my doctorate, I joined the WPI music faculty where I teach courses in composition, music programming, and other topics in music technology.
 I enjoy seeing different parts of the world , and through WPI, I've had the opportunity to live in different places for several months at a time, including New Zealand, London, and Copenhagen, while advising student teams working with NGOs established in those regions.
 My students are a great inspiration to me, and it's exciting for me when I'm able to involve them in my research, publications, and presentations in addition to my creative projects, which includes projects related to my efforts with EAMIR, and Clear Blue Media.
-I’m the founding director and PI of two research labs at WPI—the Electric Guitar Innovation Lab (EGIL), and the Interactive Music Systems Lab (IMSLab)— through which I work with colleagues and students to explore the convergence of musicianship and technology.
+I’m the founding director and PI of the RATLab , a research collective at WPI focusing on the convergence of music and technology through two of my labs: the Electric Guitar Innovation Lab (EGIL), and the Interactive Music Systems Lab (IMSLab).
+Through these labs, I work with colleagues and students and others to explore innovative ideas involving music and technology.
 I also co-direct the Media Arts Group Innovation Center (MAGIC) with my colleagues in the WPI Music Divison.
 I enjoy collaborating with my students and supporting their own creative ideas.
-Although I primarily teach university students, in 2012, I began and continue to direct a music technology summer camp for kids where we get to try out many of the software and hardware prototypes that we develop in my labs.
+Although I primarily teach university students, in 2012, I began and continue to direct and teach a music technology summer camp for kids where we get to try out many of the software and hardware prototypes that we develop in my labs.

 Today, I continue to compose , perform , lecture, and, in general, do musical things.
 I'm proud to volunteer on several advisory boards and outreach efforts, and I'm also a pet-parent to several rescue animals .
 I hope you enjoy taking a look around this site and seeing a bit of what I've been up to through the years."